Massacres of Poles in Volhynia and Eastern Galicia: Ukrainian view

 In Ukraine, the events are called "Volhynia tragedy".
 Coverage in textbooks may be brief and/or euphemistic.
 Some Ukrainian historians accept the genocide classification, but argue that it was a "bilateral genocide" and that the Home Army was responsible for crimes against Ukrainian civilians that were equivalent in nature.

 Many Ukrainians perceived the 2016 resolution as an "anti-Ukrainian gesture" in the context of Vladimir Putin's attempts to use the Volhynia issue to divide Poland and Ukraine in the context of the Russian–Ukrainian war.
 In September 2016, the parliament of Ukraine, the Verkhovna Rada, passed a resolution condemning "the one-sided political assessment of the historical events" in Poland.
 According to Ukrainian historian Andrii Portnov, the classification as genocide has been strongly supported by Poles who were expelled from the east and by parts of the Polish right-wing politics.

 Ukrainian historians called for assessing the massacres in the historical context, pointing out historical repressions against Ukrainian population and forced polonization in pre-war Poland.

-Ukrainian historian Yuri Shapoval openly speaks about the "Volhynia Slaughter" and calls for increased recognition of the massacre inside Ukraine, pointing out very complex ethnic composition of these territories, mutual historical resentments and incitement by external parties, Soviets, Germans and Polish government on exile.
+Ukrainian historian Yuri Shapoval openly speaks about the "Volhynia Slaughter" and calls for increased recognition of the massacre inside Ukraine, pointing out very complex ethnic composition of these territories, mutual historical resentments and incitement by external parties, Soviets, Germans and Polish government in exile.

+In June 2022, thenUkrainian ambassador to Germany Andriy Melnyk stirred up a controversy by saying: "There is no evidence that Bandera's forces killed hundreds of thousands of Jews.
+There is zero evidence."
+He also stated, "Bandera was not a mass murderer of Jews and Poles," and framed the accusations as "a Russian narrative supported by Germany, Poland, and Israel".